 2. On the Break Rule page, click +Add a New Break Rule:

-3. When creating a manual break you'll need to specify:
+3. When creating a manual break, you'll need to specify the:

-• If the employee can enter the break.
-Note: If the "Employees can enter this break" option is left unchecked, only managers or administrators will be able to enter the break.
+If the employee can enter the break.
+(If the "Employees can enter this break" option is left unchecked, only managers or administrators can add the break to employee time cards.)

-Once you've made your selections, Save once done.
+4. Once you've made your selections, make sure to Save.

 Paid/Unpaid Automatic Breaks